twbs/bootstrap/site/content/docs/5.1/content/reboot.md

 ### Summary

-The default `cursor` on summary is `text`, so we reset that to `pointer` to convey that the element can be interacted with by clicking on it.
+The default `cursor` on the summary is `text`, so we reset that to `pointer` to convey that the element can be interacted with by clicking on it.

 <div class="bd-example">
   <details>